 I followed all these rules about shaving faces, and once I was done, my skin felt so smooth and soft.
 This is also because the process not only helps you get rid of facial hair, but also sloughs off layers of dry and dead skin.
 Apply a heavy duty moisturiser after you are done and that will get soaked into your skin a little better too!
 It makes your makeup go on smoother, gives you a glow, and because it's a shaver, you're physically exfoliating your skin - that’s great for anti-aging!
 Why do you think men look so youthful as they age?
 They shave their face more often that we women do!

 1. Face exfoliation.
 No scrub will ever give you the kind of dead skin removal as as shaving kit would.

 2. Virtually painless.
 This trick is not at all painful and will not leave you with any marks, redness or burns, if executed properly.

 3. On-the-go hair removal.
 It is something you can do wherever you are.
 Carry a shaver in your bag and use it just before a big event and you will see your makeup going on smoothly!

 1. If you have super heavy growth, it might look like it is growing back thicker but that is only because of the sharp edges.

-2. Also, for those with heavy hair growth, you would have to do it more often than not.
+2. Also, for those with heavy hair growth, you would have to shave your face more often than not.

-3. These face razors aren't incredibly sharp, but you'll want to be safe.
+3. These face shavers aren't incredibly sharp, but you'll want to be safe.

 I can't stress this enough, just because I have written this and it is on the internet, do not follow it blindly.
-Only do this if you're comfortable.
+Only do this if you're comfortable about the whole process - like using a shaving cream or shaving kit.
 It's like waxing or any other form of hair removal.
 You'll need to test and see if it suits your skin and hair growth pattern!
 Until next time, ladies!